 - Advertisement galore – you’ll find yourself in an ad minefield once you open the client.
 Accidentally clicking on one can infect your system with a virus, and the tracker installed in the software will log this action for future reference.
 That is, tailoring other ads accordingly.

 This is why you have to be extra careful with free services.
 Besides the options we’ve listed above, you can also try reliable VPNs with free trial versions.
 True, they will only work for a certain duration, but at least you won’t be hindered by data caps, very few servers, limited features, and so on.

 Avoid these free VPNs for torrenting

-While we do not encourage you to use any of the above top 3 free VPN for torrenting picks due to the apparent implied privacy risks, we downright ask you to avoid the following free services at all costs if your online security and privacy are of importance to you.
+Free torrenting VPNs can do more harm than good, depending on the provider.
+We downright ask you to avoid the following ones at all costs if your online security and privacy are of any importance to you.

 - VPNGate.
 It’s volunteer-based and doesn’t vet what kind of users sign up to be a part of the infrastructure.
 Extensively logs everything you do and discloses this information to government institutions when asked.
 Doesn’t include any leak protection tools or a kill switch, and connections are unreliable and tend to drop at the worst moments.
 Plus, VPNGate discourages subscribers from P2P file sharing.